 Empowering Young Athletes Around the Globe

-Thousands of kids across the United States and world do not have the privilege of playing sports due to the high costs of equipment.
+Millions of kids across the United States and world do not have the privilege of playing sports due to the high costs of equipment.
 Children in need often wish that they could go outside on a nice day and have a baseball catch with a friend, or kick around a soccer ball.
-Well, Game Changers New York’s initiative is to give every child that opportunity.
+Well, Game Changers New York’s mission is to give every child that opportunity.

 Who are we?

 Game Changers New York is a 501(c)(3) nonprofit organization.
 Our mission is to empower disadvantaged youth around the world by providing them the opportunity to become athletes.
 To achieve this goal, we donate collected sports equipment to children in need locally and globally.
-To date, Game Changers has donated over 6,500 pieces of equipment, worth over $100,000 to over 18 partner organizations in four countries.
-Our 50+ volunteers have helped with the growth of the organization, and their collective efforts have impacted the lives of thousands of children worldwide.
+To date, Game Changers has donated over 10,000 pieces of equipment, worth over $100,000 to over 28 partner organizations in nine countries.
+Our 65+ volunteers have helped with the growth of the organization, and their collective efforts have impacted the lives of hundred of thousands of children worldwide.

 Our Process and Theory of Change: